j4mes12/SDPA_Coursework/Part1/Part1.md

 #### display_winner (Computer)

 This method displays the winning message when the game is over.
 Since, in this case, the computer has won, we want to output a different string.

+#### calculate_temp_next_position

+This method calculates the next position based on a temporary direction and instance position.
+The distinction between this method and Player's calculate_next_position method is that this uses a direction from a parameter and returns the next_temp_position as opposed to getting both from the instance.

 #### gen_exe_computer_move